arielherself/espresso/README.md

 Second, the Fed has been at pains to insist that it will keep rates elevated for as long as is needed to bring inflation to heel.
 A slowdown in rate increases does not equate to an easing of monetary policy.

+## Better news for Germany’s economy

+On Wednesday the Ifo Institute, a think-tank in Munich, published its quarterly economic forecast for Germany.
+It was less gloomy than the last one, published in September.
+The institute suggested that an impending recession will be less severe than it had previously expected.
+The Ifo now forecasts that the German economy will contract by 0.1% in 2023, compared with earlier forecast of a 0.3% decline.
+In a separate survey conducted in November, Ifo found that business confidence has been buoyed as Germany filled all of its storage facilities for [natural gas](https://te.arielherself.xyz/business/2022/12/01/meet-the-man-who-may-decide-the-fate-of-german-industry), even though no Russian gas has arrived since September, easing panic about soaring energy costs.

+The rate of inflation may have already peaked which should mean that, after a steep fall, households’ real incomes can rise again.
+Germany’s politicians will hope that increased consumer spending will provide the motor of recovery in the second half of next year.
+But they cannot be [complacent](https://te.arielherself.xyz/leaders/2022/10/13/europe-is-growing-complacent-about-its-energy-crisis).
+Energy shortages, and high prices, could return [next winter](https://te.arielherself.xyz/europe/2022/09/29/europes-next-energy-crunch).

 ## A crackdown in Bangladesh

 On Wednesday Bangladesh will mark the anniversary of the murder, by a militia controlled by the Pakistani army, of intellectuals just before the end of the war of independence in 1971.
 The shadow of that [conflict](https://te.arielherself.xyz/1843/2017/03/28/virtual-revenge-is-sweet-in-bangladesh) looms large in Bangladesh.
 The prime minister, Sheikh Hasina Wajed, whose party, the Awami League, led the independence struggle, faces demands from the opposition for her resignation.
 She in turn accuses the opposition Bangladesh Nationalist Party of favouring Pakistan.